Major Arcana

 French Occult Tradition (Lévi, Papus)

-Eliphas Lévi (1810–1875) initiated the modern philosophical reading of the Tarot with his Dogme et Rituel de la Haute Magie (1856), which identified the 22 Major Arcana with the 22 letters of the Hebrew alphabet and the paths of the Kabbalistic Tree of Life.
-This was an act of creative interpretation, not historical recovery — no documentary evidence connects the medieval Tarot to Kabbalah.
-But Lévi's identification proved generative.
-It gave the Major Arcana a structural armature that elevated them from a card game to a philosophical instrument.
+Eliphas Lévi (1810–1875) initiated the modern philosophical reading of the Tarot in Dogme et Rituel de la Haute Magie (1856), identifying the 22 Major Arcana with the 22 letters of the Hebrew alphabet and the paths of the Kabbalistic Tree of Life.
+No documentary evidence connects the medieval Tarot to Kabbalah.
+Lévi invented the link.
+But the invention proved generative — it gave the Major Arcana a structural armature that elevated them from a card game to a philosophical instrument.

-Papus (Gérard Encausse, 1865–1916) systematized Lévi's insights in Le Tarot des Bohémiens (1889), adding correspondences to astrology, numerology, and the Tetragrammaton.
-Papus also transmitted the tradition through the Martinist Order, creating the institutional framework within which Mebes would later deliver his Arcane Course lectures in Saint Petersburg.
+Papus (Gérard Encausse, 1865–1916) systematized Lévi's insights in Le Tarot des Bohémiens (1889), layering on correspondences to astrology, numerology, and the Tetragrammaton.
+He also transmitted the tradition through the Martinist Order — creating the institutional channel through which Mebes would deliver his Arcane Course lectures in Saint Petersburg two decades later.

 Christian Hermetic (Tomberg)

 Tomberg (FIG-0031) transformed the tradition he inherited from Lévi and Papus.
-Each of his twenty-two Letters takes an Arcanum as a point of departure for philosophical-spiritual meditation.
-The method is the content: the reader who follows the meditations is doing Christian Hermeticism, participating in it rather than studying it from outside.
-The letter form ("Dear Unknown Friend") places the reader as fellow pupil rather than student.
+Each of his twenty-two Letters takes an Arcanum as a point of departure for philosophical-spiritual meditation — but the method is the content.
+The reader who follows the meditations is doing Christian Hermeticism, not studying it from outside.
+The letter form ("Dear Unknown Friend") places the reader as fellow pupil.
+Not student.
 There are no masters among Christian Hermeticists, Tomberg writes — only one Master, above, and fellow pupils below who recognize each other because they "love one another."

-Where Lévi and Papus built a system of correspondences, Tomberg built a practice of contemplation.
+Lévi and Papus built a system of correspondences.
+Tomberg built a practice of contemplation.
 The Arcana become occasions for thinking — not repositories of encoded doctrine but starting points from which thought unfolds into insight under conditions of inner silence.

 Russian Esoteric (Mebes)

-The Mebes tradition inherits from Lévi and Papus through the Martinist current but adds a pedagogical rigor and encyclopedic ambition that distinguishes it from the French divinatory tradition of Etteilla and from Tomberg's later contemplative transformation.
+Mebes inherited from Lévi and Papus through the Martinist current but added a pedagogical rigor that distinguishes his work from both the French divinatory tradition of Etteilla and Tomberg's later contemplative transformation.

 Kabbalistic

-The correspondence between the 22 Major Arcana and the 22 letters of the Hebrew alphabet — first proposed by Lévi, elaborated by Papus, and adopted by both Mebes and Tomberg — draws on the Sefer Yetzirah (Book of Formation), which describes the 22 Hebrew letters as the instruments through which God created the world.
+The correspondence between the 22 Major Arcana and the 22 Hebrew letters — first proposed by Lévi, elaborated by Papus, adopted by both Mebes and Tomberg — draws on the Sefer Yetzirah (Book of Formation), which describes the 22 letters as the instruments through which God created the world.
 Each letter carries cosmological, elemental, and astrological associations.
-The mapping is not historical but hermeneutic: it creates a framework within which the card imagery and the letter symbolism illuminate each other.
+The mapping is hermeneutic, not historical.
+It creates a framework within which card imagery and letter symbolism illuminate each other.

 Project Role

-The Major Arcana function as the organizational spine of the project's engagement with the Western esoteric tradition through its two primary interpretive texts: Tomberg's Meditations on the Tarot (LIB-0084) and Mebes' Arcane Course (LIB-0053, LIB-0054).
-Each card is an entry point into a constellation of concepts, figures, practices, and cross-traditional parallels.
-The 22-card sequence provides a structural framework that links Christian Hermeticism to Kabbalah, alchemy, and the broader initiatory tradition — not by collapsing them into a single perennial teaching but by providing a common symbolic language through which their relationships become visible.
+The Major Arcana are the organizational spine of the project's engagement with the Western esoteric tradition, read through two primary texts: Tomberg's Meditations on the Tarot (LIB-0084) and Mebes' Arcane Course (LIB-0053, LIB-0054).
+Each card opens into a constellation of concepts, figures, practices, and cross-traditional parallels.
+The 22-card sequence links Christian Hermeticism to Kabbalah, alchemy, and the broader initiatory tradition — not by collapsing them into a single perennial teaching but by providing a common symbolic language through which their relationships become visible.

-The project treats the Arcana the way Tomberg treats them: as ferments that become active through contemplative attention.
-They are philosophical operations, not illustrations.
+The project treats the Arcana the way Tomberg treats them: as ferments activated through contemplative attention.
+Philosophical operations, not illustrations.

 Distinctions

 The Major Arcana in this project are not a divination system.
-Tomberg has no interest in fortune-telling; Mebes treats divination as a derivative and minor application of principles that are primarily philosophical.
-The popular association of Tarot with fortune-telling is an artifact of the 18th-century divinatory tradition (Etteilla, Court de Gébelin) that predates and has largely obscured the philosophical tradition this project engages.
+Tomberg has no interest in fortune-telling.
+Mebes treats divination as a derivative, minor application of principles that are primarily philosophical.
+The popular association of Tarot with fortune-telling is an artifact of the 18th-century divinatory tradition (Etteilla, Court de Gébelin) — a tradition that predates and has largely obscured the philosophical one this project engages.

-The Arcana are also not Theosophy.
+The Arcana are not Theosophy either.
 The project does not claim that the 22 cards encode a single perennial wisdom underlying all traditions.
 They encode a specifically Western Hermetic-Christian-Kabbalistic symbolic system.
-Their cross-traditional resonances (with the I Ching, with Hindu tattvas, with Buddhist stages of meditation) are genuine and interesting, but the Arcana belong to a particular lineage and are read within that lineage's methods.
+Cross-traditional resonances exist — with the I Ching, with Hindu tattvas, with Buddhist stages of meditation — and they are genuine.
+But the Arcana belong to a particular lineage and are read within that lineage's methods.

-The Arcana are also not New Age spirituality.
+Nor are they New Age spirituality.
 The philosophical Tarot tradition demands the same intellectual rigor as any serious philosophical engagement.
-Tomberg's Letters are as dense as Heidegger and as carefully constructed as Aquinas.
-Mebes' Course is as systematic as a university curriculum.
-The Arcana reward sustained attention, not casual browsing.
+Tomberg's Letters are as dense as Heidegger, as carefully constructed as Aquinas.
+Mebes' Course runs with the systematic ambition of a university curriculum.
+Casual browsing yields nothing.

 Primary Sources